pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 #.
 Give **MERGEREQUEST** keyword and CC merge responsible mail lists to the bug report
 #.
 The merge responsibles review this merge request:
     #.
-If the merge request is not approved, bug takes the one of the `insoluable bug resolutions`_ by merge responsibles.
+If the merge request is not approved, bug takes the one of the `insoluable bug resolutions`_ or left for next release and status is changed to **RESOLVED/LATER**  by merge responsibles.
     #.
 If the merge request is approved, the bug marked with **APPROVED** keyword.
         #.
 The developer merge it to `testing source repository`_ and reflect it as a comment to merge bug report using the following special keyword in the SVN commit messages and give **MERGED** keyword to the bug::